June 5th marks World Environment Day,

 this belongs in someone else’s inbox — maybe your CSR or facilities team.

-But here’s the thing: sustainability is increasingly becoming part of the employee experience.
-Not because EX teams are leading climate strategies, but because employees are asking bigger questions about what their organisation stands for.
+increasingly becoming part of the employee experience.
+Not because EX teams are

 Why it’s showing up in the Employee Experience